gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailersend.md

 ### BlueFox Email's Infrastructure Control

 BlueFox Email's architecture is fundamentally different, designed to give users maximum control and transparency.
-The platform operates as a sophisticated layer on top of the user's own AWS SES account.
-This "bring-your-own-SES" model means your sender reputation is completely isolated and is only affected by your own sending practices.
+The platform operates on reliable, enterprise-grade infrastructure, and for advanced users, offers an optional "bring-your-own-SES" mode that operates as a sophisticated layer on top of the user's AWS SES account.
+This optional model means sender reputation is completely isolated and only affected by your own sending practices.

-Users benefit from the enterprise-grade reliability and scalability of Amazon's global delivery network while gaining access to BlueFox Email's advanced design, automation, and analytics tools.
+Whether using BlueFox Email's managed infrastructure or the optional AWS SES integration, users benefit from enterprise-grade reliability and scalability while gaining access to BlueFox Email's advanced design, automation, and analytics tools.
 The platform provides comprehensive deliverability monitoring, real-time bounce and complaint handling, and automatic suppression list management to maintain sender health.
-This approach eliminates the "black box" problem of shared infrastructure and removes the risk of being penalized for another user's actions.
+This approach provides full transparency and, in the bring-your-own-SES mode, eliminates the risk of being penalized for another user's actions.

 **BlueFox Email Infrastructure Strengths & Weaknesses:**
-- **Strengths:** Full control over an isolated sender reputation via AWS SES.
-Enterprise-grade deliverability and transparency.
+- **Strengths:** Enterprise-grade deliverability and full infrastructure transparency.
+Optional bring-your-own-AWS-SES mode provides complete control over isolated sender reputation for advanced users.
-- **Weaknesses:** Requires users to set up and manage their own AWS account, which involves a more technical initial setup.
-AWS SES fees apply separately from BlueFox Email credits.
+- **Weaknesses:** The optional bring-your-own-SES mode requires users to set up and manage their own AWS account, which involves a more technical initial setup and separate AWS SES billing.

 ## Analytics and Reporting